cloudvista/cloudvista-security/README.md

-# VA Enterprise Cloud VistA - Zero Trust Security
+# VA Enterprise Cloud VistA - Zero Trust Security - Authority to Operate Certification

 Authority to Operate (ATO) Certification of VistA in the VA Enterprise Cloud (VAEC) to provide Zero Trust security monitoring of all clients, all applications, all endpoints, and all transactions of Cloud VistA systems.
 In addition, Cloud VistA meets the highest security standards in the VA, DOD, and federally certified U.S. GovCloud including: